mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 ### Github release

-To install driver on Debian, Ubuntu, and derivatives as a deb package, download the latest release [here](https://github.com/mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/releases) and install it with:
+For Debian, Ubuntu, and derivatives, you can download and install the published deb package [here](https://github.com/mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/releases) and install it with:

 ```bash
 wget https://github.com/mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/releases/download/latest/magicmouse-hid_2.1.0-0.deb